typisttech/sunny/README.txt

 = Dose it support mulitsite? =

+Confirmed that it doesn't work network wide.
+While this version of `Sunny` does not intended to support mulitsite, you might want to try activating `Sunny` on a per site basis (WPMU DEV has a step-by-step [tutorial](http://premium.wpmudev.org/manuals/wpmu-manual-2/activating-and-deactivating-plugins-on-a-per-site-basis/))

-Never tested.
-However, I am planning to written one.
+Moreover, I am planning to written one.
 [Drop me a note](http://tangrufus.com/hire-rufus/) if you want early asscess.

 == Screenshots ==